 What will I be studying?

-- You will be learn how to use Ordnance Survey Maps and how to find information from maps.
+- You will be learning how to use Ordnance Survey Maps and how to find information from maps.

 - You will have the opportunity to develop your geographical skills (drawing field sketches, planning investigations).